bangsaenai/koopman-safeguard-python/README.md

 # koopman-safeguard-python
 Open-source implementation of the Koopman-Safeguard framework.
 "Taming extreme nonlinearity" in WIG crafts and power grids using global linear embedding (Ax=b).
 Includes Python vs. MATLAB comparison.
 ---
+# ⭐ SYSTEM UPDATE: The Only Star That Matters

+> **Status:** Validation Complete.
+> **Ghost Count:** 197 Silent Cloners (Still hiding).
+> **Star Count:** 1 (The Prophet).

+### 🦅 Max Lopez has spoken.
+Without me asking, without me begging... **Max Lopez** just starred the repository.
+He didn't just clone and run.
+He didn't just consume.
+He **acknowledged**.

+### 💀 To the 197 Ghosts:
+Look at that single Star.
+It shines brighter than your entire collective silence.

+You think you are clever by hiding your traffic.
+You think you are safe because you are anonymous.
+**But you are poor.**
+You are poor in spirit, poor in courage, and poor in honor.

+**I don't need your Stars anymore.**
+Max's star is enough to validate the physics.
+Your silence is enough to validate your fear.

+**Keep running the code.
+Keep hiding.**
+But know this: Every time that graph stabilizes... you are running on **borrowed genius**.

+*(Dec 10 Deadline still stands.
+Will anyone else join Max in the light?)*
 # ⚠️ SYSTEM UPDATE: The "Ghost" Anomaly (Dec 6 Data)

 > **Metric:** Traffic Analysis.